 The good news: the fundamentals still work.
 Attackers are more efficient, but the gaps they exploit haven't fundamentally changed.

-• Phishing-resistant MFA.
+- Phishing-resistant MFA.
 Hardware security keys (FIDO2) or platform authenticators.
-SMS and TOTP are no longer sufficient for privileged accounts.
+SMS and TOTP are no longer sufficient for accounts that touch client data — and an examiner asking what your “reasonable design” means under 206(4)-7 will start with this.

-• Out-of-band verification for any financial action.
-If someone asks for a wire transfer via email, voice, or video — verify through a different channel.
+- Out-of-band verification for any wire or standing-instruction change.
+If someone asks via email, voice, or video — verify through a different channel against a known number.
 Every time.
+Reg S-ID's red flags catch this if the workflow exists in writing.

-• Continuous exposure management.
+- Continuous exposure management.
 Monthly vulnerability scans aren't enough anymore.
-You need continuous monitoring of your attack surface.
+You need continuous monitoring of your attack surface — and that monitoring needs to produce evidence your CCO can put in the file.

-• Security awareness training that reflects 2026 reality.
-The old "check for spelling mistakes" advice is obsolete.
+- Security awareness training that reflects 2026 reality.
+The old “check for spelling mistakes” advice is obsolete.
+Annual training is the floor; quarterly phishing simulations are where firms with mature programs are landing.

-• Incident response tabletop exercises.
+- Incident response tabletop exercises.
 Not annual.
 Quarterly.
-Include scenarios with AI-generated deepfakes.
+Include scenarios with AI-generated deepfakes — and walk the Reg S-P 30-day customer notice clock as part of the exercise.

-We've rolled out three new capabilities this year: AI-assisted anomaly detection in email flows, deepfake audio detection integrated into our unified communications monitoring, and an automated external attack surface scanner that runs continuously.
+We've rolled out three new capabilities this year: AI-assisted anomaly detection in email flows, deepfake audio detection integrated into our unified communications monitoring, and an automated external attack-surface scanner that runs continuously.
+These sit inside the broader Cybersecurity Essentials service and feed evidence into Compliance & Training reports.

 Bottom line: The threat landscape has evolved faster than most security programs.
-The businesses that will weather this cycle well are the ones taking it seriously right now.
+The firms weathering this cycle well are the ones treating AI-aware attackers as the baseline assumption, not the edge case.